 Travellers will receive an invoice at the after their stay and will be given 30 days to pay.
 In that time, a payment plan can be arranged.

 More information about quarantine fees is available in the International Arrivals Frequently Asked Questions.

-If a payment plan is still not affordable, Australian citizens and permanent residents may apply for a fee waiver.
+If a payment plan is still not affordable, you may apply for a financial hardship agreement.

-Once an invoice has been received from the South Australian government, travellers can apply for a fee waiver.
+Once an invoice has been received from the South Australian government, travellers can apply for a financial hardship agreement.
 Evidence must be provided to show it would cause financial hardship to repay the fee in full.

 More information about financial hardship and quarantine fees is available in the International Arrivals Frequently Asked Questions.